schoi1337/schoi1337.github.io/_posts/2024-11-01-pilgrimage.md

 	- `./magick --version` gives version number and details about the binary.
 		- Using the public exploit, `/etc/passwd` is obtained.
 	- In `index.php` sqlite database path is shown.
 Using the same exploit, database is obtained.
-		- User emily credentails are obtained from the database using sqlite.
+		- User emily credentials are obtained from the database using sqlite.

 ### Nmap